jonhue/notifications-rails/notification-pusher/notification-pusher-onesignal/README.md

 **`url`** Specify a URL for this notification.
 Takes a string.

 **`contents`** Globalized content of the notification.
 Takes a hash with languages as keys and strings as values.

+**`headings`** Globalized header of the notification.
+Takes a hash with languages as keys and strings as values.

+**`subtitle`** Globalized subtitle of the notification.
+Takes a hash with languages as keys and strings as values.

 ---